Iron Horse Endurance Run

 - 100K RUCK

-The course is described as generally flat with stated elevation gain differences by distance: about 1000 feet of elevation gain for the 100K and about 2000 feet for the 100 mile event.
-Historic average temperatures for the date range near 33 to 53 degrees Fahrenheit.
-Aid stations and drop bag support are indicated for participants.
+The course surface includes dirt, gravel, paved trails, roads, and sidewalks.
+Elevation is generally flat with approximately 1000 feet of gain for the 100K and about 2000 feet of gain for the 100 Miler.
+The event base is at the Love Civic Center, 2025 S Collegiate Dr, Paris, TX 75460.
+Historic average temperatures for the period range from about 33 to 53 degrees Fahrenheit.